itsGabyMC/Inventory-Management-System/README.md

 # Inventory Management System

-This is an Inventory Management System built in the form of a GUI desktop application developed in ***Java*** using ***MySQL*** as its database.
+This Inventory Management System is a desktop application with a graphical user interface, developed in Java with MySQL as the database backend.
+The user interface is designed with Swing, and JDBC API is used for seamless database connectivity.
-The GUI was designed using **Swing** and the database connectivity was managed using **JDBC API**.

-This application can be used by any small to mid-sized stores to easily maintain and manage an inventory of all their-
+This system is ideal for small to medium-sized stores, allowing easy management and maintenance of inventory for:

-- Products
+    Products
-- Customers
+    Customers
-- Suppliers
+    Suppliers
-- Users
+    Users
-- Transactions
+    Transactions

 ## Features of the Application

-- Users can manage inventory and stock of all the products available in their store.
+- Users can oversee inventory and manage the stock of all products available in the store.
-- Users can manage all sales and purchase transactions made by the store.
+- Users can track and handle all sales and purchase transactions conducted by the store.
-- Supports two user types:
+-  Offers two user roles:
-  1. Administrator
+        Administrator
-  2. Employee
+        Employee

-  [Admins have the ability to manage all other personnel.]
+    [Administrators have full control to manage all staff.]
-- Any transaction made automatically handles the stock availability in the inventory.
+ -  Every transaction automatically updates stock levels in the inventory.
-- Each section includes a search feature to make it easier for users to view the data they want to see.
+ -  Each section features a search function, making it easy for users to locate specific data.
-- Users only need to enter the product code while making a sale and all the relevant details will be retrieved from the database automatically.
+ -  During sales, users simply input the product code, and the system automatically retrieves all relevant details from the database.
-- Maintains a time log of all the users using the application.
+ - Logs and maintains a time record of all user activity within the application.

 ## How to download and run the software